 How to make the chickpeas taste nice

-To keep this recipe extremely simple and perfect for meal prep, I used canned chickpeas, but I know that some of you find the taste a bit bland.
+To keep this recipe extremely simple and perfect for meal prep, I used canned chickpeas, but I know some of you find the taste bland.

 You can make these chickpeas taste much better in 2 ways: